 Like ROI, avoid using NPV in a vacuum.
 Combine the metric with other considerations like strategic importance and risk (including the magnitude of the cost).
 What’s great about NPV, though, is that it factors in time value of money and a company’s hurdle rate—all in one calculation!

 If you want to see NPV in practice, my colleague, Alex Corman, does a nice job of illustrating NPV in his white paper, “Calculating ROI for Technology Investments.”

 What is the Difference Between ROI and NPV?

-To summarize, ROI is a simple calculation that subtracts total costs from total benefits and then divides that net value by the total costs.
+To summarize, there are a few important points to remember when thinking about ROI vs NPV.
+ROI is a simple calculation that subtracts total costs from total benefits and then divides that net value by the total costs.
 The result is a percent that can give you quick insight into how much greater the net value of the investment is when compared to the costs.

 NPV takes the same total costs and benefits but more closely considers when they occur.
 Then it converts them into today’s currency values by discounting them by the company’s hurdle rate.
 The calculation for NPV is more complex than the calculation for ROI, as it considers the time value of money and a company’s minimum expected return.
 As a result, however, NPV provides greater insight when comparing investment options and making go-no-go decisions.
 Remember, NPV only needs to be greater than zero to make an investment a viable option.

 Both ROI and NPV are dependent upon the time duration for the given analysis.
 This is why the result is typically stated as a three-year ROI or five-year NPV.